sambanova/ai-starter-kit/web_crawled_data_retriever/README.md

 # Getting started

 ## Deploy your model in SambaStudio

+Begin creating an account and using the available models included in [Sambaverse](sambaverse.sambanova.net), and [get your API key](https://docs.sambanova.ai/sambaverse/latest/use-sambaverse.html#_your_api_key) from the user button

-Begin by deploying your LLM of choice (e.g. Llama 2 13B chat, etc) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).
+Alternatively begin by deploying your LLM of choice (e.g. Llama 2 13B chat, etc) to an endpoint for inference in SambaStudio either through the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

 ## Integrate your model
 Integrate your LLM deployed on SambaStudio with this AI starter kit in two simple steps: